juliuspr/on-hornplaying/content/conceptual/sound-production/respiration-breathing/_index.md

 - Dark air.
 DARK AIR
 - Using the air up
 - Blow the mouthpiece off your face
-- Endings as beautiful and pure as the behinnings
+- Endings as beautiful and pure as the beginnings
 - Solidify blow and flow: straight constant big air stream
-- Create the need for inbreath.
+- Create the need for inhalation.
 Start by showing what the end result might be to show the need for the breathing and then follow that up with the exercises.